iifawzi/contributions/README.md

 <table><tr><td valign="top" width="50%">

-- 🔭 Currently working on making the world a better place by contributing to open source in my free time, and controlling smart things at XIOT at the work time.
+- 🔭 Currently working on making the world a better place by contributing to open source in my free time.

 - 🌱 Always learning about databases, parsers and compilers, Also i'm always looking forward to learn more about software engineering.